-This algorithm is in the beta tier.
-For more information on algorithm tiers, see Graph algorithms.
+This feature is in the beta tier.
+For more information on feature tiers, see API Tiers.

 In the previous sections we have seen how to build up a Node Classification training pipeline and train it to produce a classification pipeline.
 After training, the runnable model is of type NodeClassification and resides in the model catalog.